Thursday, September 22, 2016

-When we first met Chicago Med, of course, it was in the episode of Chicago Fire, and the place went into smoke.
-Now, the Gaffney Chicago Medical Center Emergency Department has been fixed and reopened, with some of the best doctors and staff that you'll want to have by your side.
+Of course, when we first met Chicago Med, it was in the episode of Chicago Fire, and the place went up in smoke.
+The Gaffney Chicago Medical Center Emergency Department has been fixed and reopened, and it has some of the best doctors and staff you'll want to have by your side.

-The team of Chicago Med got to meet their new trauma fellow, Dr. Rhodes, when he was on the derailed train: he and Dr. Will Halstead, a senior resident, and Det.
+The Chicago Med team met their new trauma fellow, Dr. Rhodes when he was on the derailed train: he and Dr. Will Halstead, a senior resident, and Det.
 Halstead's brother didn't get quite along in the being as the two are entirely different and butted heads.

-I could list all 18 episodes, but I think I'll choose maybe my Top 5 episodes of Season One, which was hard to pick.
+I could list all 18 episodes, but I'll choose my Top 5 episodes of Season One, which was hard to pick.

-3. Choices: This episode was one not taken too lightly, I would think.
+3. Choices: I would think this episode was not taken too lightly.
 In this episode, Dr. Halstead decides to resuscitate a patient with stage four cancer who had a DNR in place.
 Halstead sees this patient, a mother and wife, who is about to die and sees that what she has could be treated and the treatments there to help her.
 We learn that Halstead's mother died of cancer, and he reflects that on to the patient, trying to save her.
 What it got was a dance with Goodwin; that's never fun.

 2. "Intervention": It's a topic that we talk about a lot.
 In this episode, Dr. Manning diagnoses a young girl with an infectious bacterium, but the problem relies on the kid's parents as they don't want her vaccinated.
 The writers take the topics of medicine today and force it or show us that it's essential to vaccinate.

-1. "Timing" This episode was re-aired last Thursday at 10/9c, which gave me thought that it was the first time that I've seen a medical drama on that night and time since 2009 (ER).
-But anyway, This episode was unique in every way.
-You see, Dr. Downey has been looking at Rhodes throughout the season and grabbing him to do a cardio fellowship.
-So Downey was his mentor, but there's a long story that I'll make it short: Downey was dying of cancer.
-In this episode, Rhodes learns that the cancer has spread from his liver to the brain.
+1. "Timing" This episode was re-aired last Thursday at 10/9c, and it got me thinking that this was the first time I've seen a medical drama on that night since 2009 (remember ER?).
+This episode truly stood out in so many ways!
+Dr. Downey has been watching over Rhodes throughout the season, encouraging him to pursue a cardio fellowship.
+Downey has served as his mentor, but there's a deeper story to share: he’s facing cancer.
+In this episode, Rhodes discovers that the cancer has unfortunately spread from Downey's liver to his brain.

-There was nothing that they could do, but Downey asked Rhodes to do him one last favor, and that was to check out early.
+There was nothing they could do, but Downey asked Rhodes to do him one last favor, which was to check out early.
 He did and fulfilled his wishes by dumping his ashes out in the ocean.
-Also, in this episode, we've seen Reese go through a lot as a medical student, the challenges and such.
+Also, in this episode, we've seen Reese undergo a lot as a medical student, including challenges.
 She looked forward to pathology as she did, like taking care of patients, but that all changed when she and Manning treated a baby who needed to be on a special diet.
 That baby helped change her mind, and Reese wanted to work in the ED, but Reese was in pathology and couldn't do anything but quit.
 But she did get a word of encouragement from Dr. Charles.
 This episode was heartbreaking, heartwarming, and downright funny all in one, and it was the season finale.
 They ended the season on a high note.

 There is a lot to look forward to in the new season.